Openovate/webpack-virtual-folders/README.md

-# Webpack Virtual Directories
+# Webpack Virtual Folders

-**Webpack Virtual Directories** is a webpack plugin that lets you build virtual directories relative to the entry file instead of symlinking.
+**Webpack Virtual Folders** is a webpack plugin that lets you build virtual directories relative to the entry file instead of symlinking.

 ## Installation